avrdan/Udacity_FlightSurety_Dapp/README.md

 FlightSurety is a sample application project for Udacity's Blockchain course.

+It is a blockchain-based flight insurance solution, where:

+* Airlines are added to a smart contract if they provide funding and register
+* Airlines can vote to add new airlines to the pool
+* Passengers can request insurance from the airlines
+* The contract pays the passengers in the case of an insured event (i.e: flight is delayed)

 ## Install

 This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.